rethinking governance, exploring new frameworks for decision-making and action in your organization

 Hinton began his career as a consultant at McKinsey & Company as a specialist in their media and entertainment practice.
 He studied at the Guildhall School of Music and Drama in London, the University of Cambridge, and the MIT Sloan School of Management.
 He is a Henry Crown fellow of the Aspen Institute, and serves on the board of the Natural Resources Governance Institute and the international advisory board of the Baha’i Chair for World Peace at the University of Maryland.

-How are the new forms of finance, such as impact investing, crowd financing affecting the relationships and priorities of stakeholders and how is governance then evolving in companies and organizations?
+JENNA NICHOLAS .
+How are the new forms of finance, such as impact investing, crowd financing affecting the relationships and priorities of stakeholders and how is governance then evolving in companies and organizations? .

 Jenna has also worked with the World Bank Treasury on green bonds and other sustainability projects and with Toniic helping to support an impact investing community.
-She works closely with the Calvert Special Equities team and is an advisor to the Nexus Global Youth Summit and Ethic, an online impact investing platform.
+She has worked closely with the Calvert Special Equities team and is an advisor to the Nexus Global Youth Summit and Ethic, an online impact investing platform.
 Jenna graduated from Stanford University with an International Relations Honors Degree during which time she also read International Development at Oxford University.
-Jenna is a graduate of Stanford Graduate School of Business MBA, a PD Soros Fellow for New Americans and a Stanford Social Innovation Fellow.
-Jenna has also been selected as a Vice-Curator of the World Economic Forum Global Shapers.
+Jenna is a Stanford Graduate School of Business MBA graduate, is a PD Soros Fellow for New Americans and recipient of the Stanford Social Innovation Fellowship.
+Jenna has also been selected as a World Economic Forum Global Shaper.
 Jenna has special links with China and co-taught a course at Tsinghua School of Economics and Management on Business Ethics, Sustainability and Impact Investing.
 She is an active member of the Bahá’í Faith.

-She is also the Co-Founder at Project Republik Magazine, reclaiming journalism as profession creating a new business model for media companies that want to place their readers at the center.
+Owner of «Word and Deed», and Co-Founder at Project R & Republik Magazine, reclaiming journalism as profession creating a new business model for media companies that want to place their readers at the center.
 It is structured as an open-source cooperative, where they share their knowledge, software and business insights with others who also want to create journalism projects that reinforce democracy.